Chicken Bacon Ranch Spaghetti Squash Casserole is a flavor packed, low-carb casserole recipe that even squash haters will devour!

 Ingredients

-- homemade seasoned salt (or regular salt) and pepper
+- homemade seasoned salt and pepper, see notes

 - 1 shallot or 1/2 onion, chopped